-In RTC's two rural counties, the Regional Transportation Plan for Klickitat County and the Regional Transportation Plan for Skamania County are the two principal transportation planning documents.
-The Regional Transportation Plans have a long-range, twenty-year, horizon.
-The Plans are developed through a coordinated and cooperative process between local jurisdictions, RTC and Washington State Department of Transportation in order to develop regional transportation solutions.
+In RTC's two rural counties, the Regional Transportation Plan for Skamania County and the Regional Transportation Plan for Klickitat County are the two principal transportation planning documents.
+The Regional Transportation Plans have a long-range, 20-year horizon.
+The plans are developed through a coordinated and cooperative process between local jurisdictions, RTC, and the Washington State Department of Transportation in order to develop regional transportation solutions.